-Human Resources staff members are passionate about their work and HR employment.
-They work hard walking a fine line, in HR employment, to create a balance between management advocacy and employee advocacy.
 In HR employment, they must strike another balance between transactional and administrative functions, and forward thinking, employee engagement and business enhancing practices.
-Find out why you might want to leave HR employment.
+Find out why you might want to leave your HR job.

 Frankly, many of the comments echo what I believe needs to change to make HR relevant, powerful, effective, insightful, and deserving of impact in business.
 Want that seat at the executive table?
 Here are the issues that may be preventing you from taking that seat - as experienced by you.